paciar/paciar/README.md

 # About Me

-- Rising third-year Stony Brook University student pursuing a Bachelor of Science in Computer Science.
+- Third-year Stony Brook University student pursuing a B.S. in Computer Science and Applied Math & Statistics.
-- Currently part of the Computer Science Honors Program @ SBU, and planning to double major in Applied Mathematics and Statistics.
+- Currently part of the Computer Science Honors Program @ SBU.

-# As of Spring 2024

-- Student Technician under Stony Brook University's Division of Information Technology (DoIT)
+- Student Technician under the SBU Division of Information Technology (DoIT).

-- Undergraduate Teaching Assistant for CSE160/161 (Computer Science A: Honors)
+# As of Fall 2024

+- Applying to internships and SBU's Accelerated BS/MS program in Computer Science.
+- Part of the SBU DoIT development team, which maintains internal QOL scripts/applications for our daily operations.

 # Interests